brahmarishendra/CMS-Portal/README.md

 # CMS-Portal
-Collage and School management portal
+Collage and School management portal using Vue.js and Java JDBC (JPA AND  DTO) , MySQL